covidcaremap/covid19-healthsystemcapacity/README.md

 [![Gitter](https://badges.gitter.im/covid19-healthsystemcapacity/community.svg)](https://gitter.im/covid19-healthsystemcapacity/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+## Developing CovidCareMap

+### Getting Started

+TKTK

+### Using Docker

+TKTK

+### Repository Organization

+    ├── data
+        ├── README.md          <- This file.
+        ├── external           <- Intermediate data that has been transformed.
+        ├── published          <- The final, canonical data sets for COVIDCareMap.
+        └── processed          <- Folder containing intermediate processing data.
+    │
+    ├── notebooks              <- Jupyter notebooks.
+    │   ├── README.md          <- Overview of Jupyter Notebooks and how to run them.
+    │   ├── requirements.txt   <- Python packages required to run notebooks.
+    │   ├── old                <- Old notebooks such as previous versions of processing logic.
+    │   ├── examples           <- Notebooks containing examples for using COVIDCareMap data.
+    │   ├── processing         <- Notebooks for processing COVIDCareMap data.
+    │   └── validation         <- Notebooks for validating COVIDCareMap data.
+    │
+    ├── docker                 <- Folder containing scripts and files for running Docker.
+    │
+    ├── scripts                <- Bash utility scripts such as downloading data.
+    │
+    ├── requirements.txt       <- The requirements file for the covidcaremap python module.
+    │
+    └── covidcaremap           <- Source code for the covidcaremap python package.
+        │
+        ├── constants.py       <- Contains variables and functions related to constant parameters.
+        ├── data.py            <- Methods to download or generate data
+        └── geo.py             <- Methods for reusable geospatial methods.

 ### Running the notebooks

 You can run the Jupyter notebooks for data processing and analytics directly on your machine by using [Docker](https://docs.docker.com/install/).